embatty/KL_2025/course_modules_2025/PhylogeneticAnalysis/PhylogeneticAnalysis.md

 We will use a script made available by Gubbins to mask recombinant regions detected by Gubbins from the input alignment:

 ```
-mask_gubbins_aln.py --aln Kpn_ST78.cpe058.fas --gff Kpn_ST78.cpe058.gubbins.recombination_predictions.gff --out Kpn_ST78.cpe058.rmRCB.fas
+mask_gubbins_aln.py --aln data/Kpn_ST78.cpe058.fas --gff Kpn_ST78.cpe058.gubbins.recombination_predictions.gff --out Kpn_ST78.cpe058.rmRCB.fas
 ```

-You can inspect this new alignment with `seqkit stats` to confirm the alignment contains the same number of sequences and length of the alignment:
+You can inspect this new alignment with `seqkit stats` to confirm the alignment contains the same number of sequences and length of the alignment.
+First reactivate the conda environment with seqkit in:
+`conda activate PhylogeneticAnalysis`

+Then run `seqkit`:

 ```
 seqkit stats Kpn_ST78.cpe058.rmRCB.fas
 ```